Characters: Warhammer 40,000: Space Marine

 - New Meat: Very young for a Space Marine, he doesn't even have a single service stud yet.

 - Shoulders of Doom: He's a Space Marine.

 - Well-Intentioned Extremist: Follows the Codex to the letter, leading to him calling the Inquisition on Titus because of Titus´s ability to resist a ridiculous amount of Warp exposure.

 Second Lieutenant Mira Nero (Imperial Guard)

-Voiced by: Christine Roberts
+- Voiced by: Christine Roberts

-Beauty Is Never Tarnished: Mira's a looker especially in contrast to the craggy, battle-scarred Space Marines and despite being shot at by an army of Orks for several days, the only sign that she's been in a fight is some dirt on her face.
+- Beauty Is Never Tarnished: Mira's a looker especially in contrast to the craggy, battle-scarred Space Marines and despite being shot at by an army of Orks for several days, the only sign that she's been in a fight is some dirt on her face.
 She doesn't even have the "tiny scar on the cheekbone" that many fanservicey 40k female characters get.
 Semi-justified in that her style of fighting has her hanging in the back and blazing away with her lasgun while using YOU as her meatshield.

-Mira: "I'm all that's left, my lord, unless my commanders rise from the grave.
+- You Are in Command Now: Why is a 2nd Lieutenant in charge of a whole Regiment, normally commanded by a Colonel?Mira: "I'm all that's left, my lord, unless my commanders rise from the grave.
 So far, they seem content to stay put."

 Inquisitor Drogan (Inquisition)